What is MCP (Model Context Protocol)?

 claude_desktop_config.jsonper the instructions. - Restart Claude Desktop.
 The server is now available, and Claude can read and write to chosen directories.

-For scaling, a developer is likely needed.
+For scaling, you'll likely need a developer.
 Postgres MCP, Slack MCP, and Google Drive MCP require API keys, OAuth flows, and security review.
-Expect 4–8 hours of developer work per MCP server for enterprise-grade configuration.
+In our own builds, a server like that typically takes a couple to a handful of hours to configure in a production-safe way, while the rest of the time goes to testing edge cases and getting the permissions right.
+That cost lands in the price tiers in the table above.
 For GDPR aspects and EU AI Act implications, read our guide on the EU AI Act for businesses.

 Frequently asked questions

 No, not for simple use cases.
-Claude Desktop + an official MCP server for filesystem or GitHub only requires installation and a config file.
-More advanced integrations (Postgres, custom APIs) require developers, expect 4–8 hours per server for secure enterprise configuration.
+Claude Desktop with an official MCP server for filesystem or GitHub only requires installation and a config file.
+More advanced integrations like Postgres or custom APIs require developers.
+In our builds, a server like that typically takes a couple to a handful of hours to configure in a production-safe way.

 Local MCP servers (filesystem, local database, Git) are low risk because data never leaves your machine.
 Cloud servers (Slack, Google Drive) require DPA agreements with vendors and often DPIA.
 IMY hasn't given specific guidance on MCP as of May 2026, so treat it like any API integration from a data protection standpoint.